-MOOIDE performs natural language processing with a modified version of the Stanford link parser [8] and the Python NLTK natural language toolkit.
-As in Metafor, the ConceptNet Commonsense semantic network provides semantics for the simulated objects, including object class hierarchies, and matching the arguments of verbs to the types of objects they can act upon, in a manner similar to Berkeley's FRAMENET.
-We are incorporating the AnalogySpace inference described in to perform Commonsense reasoning.
-In aligning the programmed objects and actions with our Commonsense knowledge base, we ignore for the moment, the possibility that the author might want to create "magic ovens" or other kinds of objects that would intentionally violate real-world expectations for literary effect.
+MOOIDE performs natural language processing with a modified version of the Stanford link parser (Sleator & Temperley, 1991) and the Python NLTK natural language toolkit.
+As in Metafor, the ConceptNet commonsense semantic network provides semantics for the simulated objects, including object class hierarchies, and matching the arguments of verbs to the types of objects they can act upon, in a manner similar to Berkeley's FRAMENET.
+We are incorporating the AnalogySpace inference to perform commonsense reasoning.
+In aligning the programmed objects and actions with our commonsense knowledge base, we ignore, for the moment, the possibility that the author might want to create "magic ovens" or other kinds of objects that would intentionally violate real-world expectations for literary effect.

-The system uses two different types of parsingsyntactic parsing and frame based parsing.
-Syntactic parsing works using a tagger that identifies syntactic categories in sentences and that generates parse trees by utilizing a grammar (often a probabilistic context free grammar).
+The system uses two different types of parsing: syntactic parsing and frame-based parsing.
+Syntactic parsing works using a tagger that identifies syntactic categories in sentences and that generates parse trees by utilizing a grammar (often a probabilistic context-free grammar).
 For example a sentence can be tagged as:

+'''

 You/PRP can/MD put/VB water/NN in/IN a/DT bucket/NN ./.

+'''

-From the tag, (e.g. NN for noun, DT for determiner), a hierarchical parse tree that chunks syntactic categories together to form other categories (like noun/verb phrases) can also be generated:
+From the tag (e.g., NN for noun, DT for determiner), a hierarchical parse tree that chunks syntactic categories together to form other categories (like noun/verb phrases) can also be generated: